chalup/advent-swift/README.md

-# advent2019
+# Advent of Code in Swift

-A description of this package.
+Learning Swift using [Advent of code](https://adventofcode.com) puzzles.